esyede/rakit/README.md

 - [GD Image](https://www.php.net/manual/en/book.image.php) for image processing.
 - [Socket](https://www.php.net/manual/en/book.sockets.php) for WebSocket support.

 ## Documentation

 Every release includes offline documentation, so you can learn even without internet access.
 For the latest updates, check out the [official website](https://rakit.esyede.my.id).

 ## Get Involved

 Help shape Rakit!
 Submit pull requests to the [official repository](https://github.com/esyede/rakit) or join discussions in our [forum](https://github.com/esyede/rakit/discussions) to assist fellow developers.

 ## License

 Rakit is released under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
-You can modify, redistribute, and use it for personal or commercial purposes, as long as the original attribution is included.
+This means, you can modify, redistribute, and use it for personal or commercial purposes, as long as the original attribution is included.
 No warranties or liabilities are provided for any damages.